Experience Versions

 Pointing Domains at Versions

-At any time, you may change which of your experience versions the requests to your experience domains or slugs resolves to.
 From the lists of domains and slugs, select the item you wish to edit, and on the next screen, choose the version you wish to use from the dropdown menu.
 The change takes effect immediately on save.

 You may also clear the version from the domain without assigning a new one; doing so means all requests to the domain will fail until a version is reassigned to it.